-- If the child in out of home care has been placed with a foster/adoptive family in the same school district but outside the attendance area for the school where the child was previously attending, or would have attended before the placement, the SSW may complete a special expense for mileage reimbursement for transportation to the child's previous school in order to support educational continuity for the child. make a special expense request to reimburse the foster/adoptive parent for the additional mileage, when reasonable, to maintain a child in his or her home school.
+- If the child in out of home care has been placed with a DCBS foster/adoptive family in the same school district but outside the attendance area for the school where the child was previously attending, or would have attended before the placement, the SSW may complete a special expense for mileage reimbursement for transportation to the child's previous school in order to support educational continuity for the child. make a special expense request to reimburse the foster/adoptive parent for the additional mileage, when reasonable, to maintain a child in his or her home school.
 This applies only after a Foster/Adoptive Home can justify that the transportation allowance in the per diem has been exhausted.

 - The SSW should incorporate, into the case planning discussion, appropriate use of the DPP-330-Educational Advocacy Request Form, if the birth parent agrees to allow the foster/adoptive parent to make educational decisions on behalf of the child as outlined in SOP 4.28.2 Providing Educational Services under the Individuals with Disabilities Act (IDEA).
 The SSW continues to engage the biological parents in decision-making regarding the child’s educational services.
 Although many children in OOHC will be reunified, alternative permanency planning will be pursued beginning no later than the six (6) month periodic review to ensure that all children have a permanent family as quickly as possible.

-- Assistance may be requested from the Commission for Children with Special Health Care Needs (CCSHCN) in identifying and addressing health issues in the child’s Individualized Education Plan (IEP) for a child designated as medically complex.
+- Assistance may be requested from the Office for Children with Special Health Care Needs (OCSHCN) in identifying and addressing health issues in the child’s Individualized Education Plan (IEP) for a child designated as medically complex.